-Twitter has quickly become one of the most powerful platforms in education today.
-The Texas Association for the Gifted & Talented (TAGT) hopes you will take time to familiarize yourself with Twitter.
-The potential for collaboration and real-time learning will ultimately benefit you and gifted learners.
-Twitter can appear daunting at first, but its potential is compelling.
+Twitter has quickly become one of the most powerful platforms in education today!
+Although it can appear daunting at first, the potential for collaboration and real-time learning is exhilarating.
 By allowing individuals to communicate in real-time about subjects, like gifted education, Twitter makes 140 characters go a long way.

 If you have never tweeted before, this short guide will help you get set up on Twitter.
-You will then be able to start tweeting, read what others have tweeted and be ready to participate in the #gtchat forum.
+You will then be able to start tweeting, read what others have posted and be ready to participate in the #gtchat forum.

 Setting Up Your Twitter Account

-Go to www.twitter.com and create your account.
-Twitter will ask you for your name, an email, a password, and a name you would like to use as your Twitter username.
-You can use your name, company name, and/or something different.
+Go to twitter.com and create your account.
+Twitter will ask you for your name, an email and a password.
+You will also need to create a Twitter username, which can be your name, company name, and/or something different.
 It is best to keep your username short and easy to spell.
 Once you have done this, you will be taken to a Welcome page, where The Twitter Teacher will let you know you can get started in 60 seconds or less.

 You will then see a page where you will have the opportunity to choose people you might want to follow.
 We recommend starting off with @TXGifted, the official account for TAGT, @gtchatmod and the account Lisa Conrad, the #gtchat moderator.

 Down the line, you may want to follow scores of other individuals interested in gifted issues and/or other areas of interest to you.
 Just know that when you follow people, you will begin to see their tweets (what they post on Twitter) in your live Twitter stream.
 Note that others will not see what you see (the tweets of the people you follow), unless they follow those individuals, too.
 They will simply see your individual tweets if they choose to follow you.
 This differs from Facebook, where everything can be visible.